DataDog/dd-sdk-android/docs/configure_rum_android_sdk.md

 ### Automatically track views

-To automatically track your views (activities, fragments, etc.), provide a tracking strategy at initialization.
+To automatically track your views (such as activities and fragments), provide a tracking strategy at initialization.
 Depending on your application's architecture, you can choose one of the following strategies:

 `ActivityViewTrackingStrategy`
 : Every activity in your application is considered a distinct view.